lammps/lammps/doc/src/fix_press_langevin.rst

 the *start* and *stop* keywords of the :doc:`run <run>` command.
 See the :doc:`run <run>` command for details of how to do this.
-It is recommended that the ramped temperature is the same as the effective temperature of the thermalised system.
+It is recommended that the ramped temperature is the same as the effective temperature of the thermostatted system.
 That is, if the system's temperature is ramped by other commands, it is recommended to do the same with this pressure control.

 This fix is not invoked during :doc:`energy minimization <minimize>`.